 Elevation: 11,305 ft

-My friend Brian and I climbed Peak 11305/The Box in the Pioneer Mountains.
-We found a Class 2 route up that was a nice scramble.
-Follow Rick’s route as described in the book from Upper Box Canyon Lake but, at around 10,900 feet or so, there is a rock ledge that cuts across the face.
-You can take this to the South Ridge for an easy scramble to the top.
+My friend Brian and I climbed Peak 11305 (The Box) via a Class 2 route variation.
+The route was a nice scramble.
+Follow Rick Baugher’s route as described in the book from Upper Box Canyon Lake but, at around 10,900 feet there is a rock ledge that cuts across the southeast face.
+Follow this across the face to the South Ridge for an easy scramble to the top.
 Attached is a picture of the beginning of the rock ledge and another picture of the route we took.

-George Reinier’s photos from his climb of the route in the book.
+George Reinier’s photos from his climb of the Southeast Face as described in the book.